Blind football: Classification

 Teams are permitted to use sighted athletes as goalkeepers and guides; sighted goalkeepers cannot have been registered with FIFA for at least five years.

 Two types of competition exist.
 For Class B1 games, only athletes with sport class B1 are permitted as players, with the exception of the goalkeepers and the guides, who may be class B2, B3, or sighted.
 For Class B2/B3 games, teams can field players in sport classes B2 and B3; at least two B2 players must be on the field at all times.

-5-a-side football in Europe was developed in Spain.
-The first Spanish national championships took place in Spain in 1986.

-In South America, there are records of a Brazilian Tournament organized in 1980.

-European and American Championships took place in 1997, followed by the first World Championships in 1998.
-The sport was added to the Summer Paralympic Games in 2004.

-As of 2022, there were 46 countries in the men's ranking.

 Rules

-Generally speaking, the rules of blind football are very similar to the rules of futsal.
-There are, however, some important exceptions:
+The rules of blind football are very similar to the rules of futsal and the official FIFA rules with few adjustments.
+There are, however, some important exceptions.